 All communications are encrypted over SSL/TLS 1.2, which cannot be viewed by a third party and is the same level of encryption used by banks and financial institutions

 Our infrastructure runs inside data centers designed and operated by Amazon Web Services (AWS).
+Our servers are based in Europe Region, Ireland.
 AWS data centers feature state of the art environmental security controls to safeguard against fires, power loss, and adverse weather conditions.
 Physical access to these facilities is highly restricted and they are monitored by professional security personnel.
 Our offices are equipped with access control, intrusion detection, and video surveillance systems.

 Our systems run the latest stable versions of Ubuntu or Amazon Linux and our applications run on the latest stable version of Node.js.
 We monitor documented threats from public security research databases (such as the Common Vulnerabilities and Exposures catalog), and we run automated vulnerability scanners, including retire.js and nsp, at regular intervals and before each deployment.
 Our developers receive training for secure software development, including Open Web Application Security Project guidelines.
 All major code changes are subject to a multi-point code review with specific attention paid to security.

 We maintain firewalls on our edge servers and origin load balancers to protect against bandwidth and protocol-based attacks, and we use intelligent web application firewalls and elastic scaling of our compute capacity to mitigate attacks at the application layer, including complex and evolving attacks.

 All customer data is stored with at least dual redundancy and we've designed our storage solution for 99.999999999% long-term durability.

 By default, new screenshots are private and you are the only one able to access them.
 Only when you share them to one of our integrations or via link are they get accessible outside of Marker.io.
 At any time, you can decide to delete your screenshots.

 For Jira, when you enter your authentication credentials in Marker.io, they are first ciphered using a highly secure algorithm (AES 256 bits) and then stored in our encrypted MongoDB database.